cbourke/ComputerScienceI/honors/hacks/hack11.0/readme.md

  - 5 points for student tester (it is OK to test a function transitively; i.e. if `createAirport` uses `initAirport` then you only need to test `createAirport`)
- - 5 points for the "visual" inspection test
+ - Remaining points distributed among several of our own test suites.
- - 3 points for the 100 test cases for `getAirDistance`
- - 3 points for the 100 test cases `getEstimatedTravel` time

 # Problem Statement